BDC Hamburger Icon

 Why your business should provide bereavement leave

-“The benefit to the company is that of greater appreciation and loyalty by both the griever and the staff for their compassion during a critical life event,” Cassel told business.com.
+“The benefit to the company is that of greater appreciation and loyalty by both the griever and the staff for their compassion during a critical life event,” Cassel told us.
 “The adjustment of the bereft employee will be enhanced by reduced stress, flexibility and social support.”

 Bereavement policy advice for business owners

 Although bereavement leave is not legally mandatory in most states, it is a best practice for every business to offer some form of it.
-Companies can support their employees by creating a clear and comprehensive bereavement leave policy.
+Here are some tips to follow for creating an effective bereavement leave policy.

 King said a comprehensive bereavement leave policy should address the following: